AI Use Cases/Healthcare

 The AI Solution

 Revenue Institute builds a clinical language AI system purpose-built for medical coding automation that ingests raw clinical notes, test results, and medication records directly from your Epic, Cerner, athenahealth, or Meditech instance via HL7 FHIR-compliant APIs.
-The system uses transformer-based NLP trained on millions of coded healthcare encounters to extract clinical concepts, identify billable conditions and procedures, and recommend ICD-10/CPT codes with confidence scores.
+The system is built on clinical-language AI that reads physician notes the way a coder does - it extracts clinical concepts, identifies billable conditions and procedures, and recommends ICD-10/CPT codes with confidence scores.
 It integrates with your existing revenue cycle management workflows and flags high-risk coding decisions for human review before claim submission.

 Automated Workflow Execution